 View Our Work

-Whether you’re designing a new facility or trying to conserve energy and protect the environment within your existing facility, Strang’s team can help by conducting a detailed analysis of your building’s sustainable performance.
+Whether you’re designing a new facility or trying to conserve energy and protect the environment within your existing facility, Strang’s team can help.